MENTAL HEALTH GUIDE

 Listen and validate your child’s concerns and experiences

 Let your child lead the conversation.
-Let your child ease into asking questions about their health or long-term consequences.
-And it’s ok to say “I don’t know” if you don’t know the answer.
+Let your child ease into asking questions about their health or long-term effects.
+It’s ok to say “I don’t know” if you don’t know the answer.

-When your child brings up concerns about bullying, listen, validate how they are feeling, let them know how much you appreciate them telling you about it, and that you will talk to other adults involved to try to make it stop.
-For additional information and helpful tips about bullying, see Bullying.
+If your child brings up concerns about bullying, listen and validate their feelings.
+Let them know how much you appreciate them telling you about it and that you will talk to other adults involved to try to make it stop.
+For additional information and helpful tips about bullying, see our mental health Bullying guide.

 Help your child cope

-Children’s thoughts and feelings about their chronic illnesses change over time.
-You can help your child cope by listening, providing distraction through highly enjoyable activities, getting active, and encouraging social interactions with friends and family.
+Children’s thoughts and feelings about their chronic illness can change over time.
+You can help your child cope by listening, providing distraction through highly enjoyable activities, getting active and encouraging social activities with friends and family.

-Rehearsing and practicing either verbally (e.g., creating a story about the diagnosis and related medical treatments and cares) and/or behaviorally (e.g., visiting the medical office or hospital days or weeks before the scheduled appointment) can help children cope with new situations that seem scary and overwhelming.
+It can help to walk through different scenarios verbally (e.g. creating a story about the diagnosis and related medical treatments and cares) and behaviorally (e.g. visiting the medical office or hospital days or weeks before the scheduled appointment).
+This type of roleplaying can help kids develop skills to cope with their worries.

-It’s okay to let children see that you are sad or upset
+Let children see when you are sad or upset

-We often have no adequate explanations for why a particular child has a chronic illness, but their sibling or peers do not.
+We often have no good explanation for why a particular child has a chronic illness but their sibling or peers do not.
 Just make sure they know it is not anyone’s fault and that they did not do anything to make it happen.

 Keep a routine going for your child that helps them feel safe

-So much about chronic illness is unpredictable, having a routine helps make a child feel like they know what to expect, at least sometimes.
-Making sure your child wakes up, goes to bed, and eats meals at regular times each day can help create consistency and predictability in your child’s daily routine.
+So much about chronic illness is unpredictable.
+Having a routine helps make kids feel like they know what to expect, at least as much as possible.
+Making sure your child wakes up, goes to bed and eats meals at regular times each day can help create consistency and predictability in your child’s daily routine.

-Children behave best with clear expectations (e.g., “If you put your toys away, then you may watch TV”) and firm limits (e.g., “You may not watch TV because you did not put your toys away”).
+Children behave best with clear expectations (“If you put your toys away, then you may watch TV”) and firm limits (“You may not watch TV because you did not put your toys away”).

-Provide frequent praise and encouragement for all desired behaviors, including medical-related cares (e.g., “Awesome job remembering to take your medicine this morning”) and daily routine activities (e.g., “Great job cleaning up your room today”).
+Provide frequent praise and encouragement for all desired behaviors, including medical-related cares (“Awesome job remembering to take your medicine this morning!”) and daily routine activities (“Great job cleaning up your room today!”).

 Allow your child to have a say in their care, when reasonable

-Parents can provide their children a sense of control by offering as much choice as possible (e.g., choosing which arm to receive a poke, picking the music in the car on the way to doctor’s appointments, encouraging adolescents to talk more, and making their opinions known in their medical visits).
+Parents can provide their children a sense of control by offering a choice when possible (e.g. choosing which arm to receive a poke, picking the music in the car on the way to doctor’s appointments, encouraging adolescents to talk more and making their opinions known in their medical visits).

-Although children and teens may be independent in many aspects of their daily life, it is typically recommended for parents to be primarily responsible for their child’s related medical cares (e.g., medication, making doctor’s appointments).
-This can help prevent burnout and prevent feelings of shame if their condition gets worse or more difficult to manage, particularly during the teenage years.
+Although children and teens may be independent in many aspects of their daily life, it is typically recommended for parents to be primarily responsible for their child’s related medical cares (e.g. medication, making doctor’s appointments).
+This can help prevent burnout and prevent feelings of shame if their condition gets worse or more difficult to manage, especially during the teen years.

 Team up against the illness instead of each other